Oleksii-T/Semestral_Project/README.md

 Projects Content:
 src - program code,
-examples - samples of games to be loaded and tested, DeleteMe - useless directory which was used while developing, for Back Ups and log, MakeFile - bash command templates to make program usage easie, prohlaseni.txt - (declaration, Czech) personal stemp file, zadani.txt - (task, Czech) brief problem description,
+examples - samples of games to be loaded and tested, DeleteMe - extra directory which was used while developing for Back Ups and log, MakeFile - bash command templates to make program usage easie, prohlaseni.txt - (declaration, Czech) personal stemp file, zadani.txt - (task, Czech) brief problem description,